Filip-Zyla/rubicCubeSolver/README.md

 # rubicCubeSolver
-As a rubic cube's enthusiast sooner or later I would come up with some app about it. <br />
+As a Rubic cube's enthusiast sooner or later I would come up with some app about it. <br />
 My goal is to learn and play with code combine with my passion.

 It's a desktop app that allows user to play with cubes.